ryanmcdermott/terraform-microservices-example/README.md

 - Ensure you have installed: Terraform, Docker, and Docker Compose.
 - Clone this repo.
 - Sign up for AWS if you haven't already.
-- Create a repositority called `fe` in ECR repository console: `https://[YOUR-REGION].console.aws.amazon.com/ecr/create-repository`
+- Create a repository called `fe` in ECR repository console: `https://[YOUR-REGION].console.aws.amazon.com/ecr/create-repository`
-- Create a repositority called `api` in ECR repository console: `https://[YOUR-REGION].console.aws.amazon.com/ecr/create-repository`
+- Create a repository called `api` in ECR repository console: `https://[YOUR-REGION].console.aws.amazon.com/ecr/create-repository`
 - Copy repository hostname: `[YOUR_DOCKER_REPO_ID].dkr.ecr.[YOUR-REGION].amazonaws.com`
 - Set the copied repository hostname to `TF_VAR_docker_repo` in your terminal.
 - In your terminal, run: `export TF_VAR_docker_repo=[YOUR_DOCKER_REPO_ID]`